 The historic centre is perfect for a half a day of wandering around its cobbled streets.

-For some contrast to the Old Town, head along the waterfront on Avenida dos Descobrimentos (Avenue of the Discoveries) and you will come to the modern Lagos Marina.
+For some interesting contrast to the Old Town, head along the waterfront on Avenida dos Descobrimentos (Avenue of the Discoveries) and you will come to the modern Lagos Marina.

 People and boat-watching from one of the restaurants or bars here is the perfect way to spend a pleasant afternoon.